mattruzicka/evolvable/README.md

 #### .new_population(keyword_args = {})
 Initializes a new population.
 Example: `population = Melody.new_population(size: 100)`

-Accepts the same arguments as Population.new [documented below](#populations)
+Accepts the same arguments as Population.new

 #### .new_instance(population: nil, genes: [], population_index: nil)
 Initializes a new instance.
 Accepts a population object, a genes array, and a population_index.

+This method is useful for re-initializing instances and populations that have been persisted.

 _It is not recommended that you override this method_ as it is used by Evolvable internals.
 If you need to customize how your instances are initialized you can override either of following two "initialize_instance" methods.

-This method is useful for re-initializing instances and populations that have been persisted.

 #### .initialize_instance
 The default implementation simply delegates to `.new` and is useful for instances with custom initialize methods.

 #### #initalize_instance
 Runs after Evolvable is finished building your instance.
 It's useful for stuff like implementing custom gene initialization logic.
-For example, the [Evolvable Strings demo](https://evolvable.dev/strings) uses it to read from a "length gene" and add or remove "char genes" accordingly.
+For example, the Evolvable Strings demo (coming soon...) uses it to read from a "length gene" and add or remove "char genes" accordingly.

 #### #population, #population=
 The population object being used to evolve this instance.